webview/webview/README.md

 copy /Y libs\webview2\build\native\x64\WebView2Loader.dll build
 ```

-> **Note:** You need to distribute the `WebView2Loader.dll` file along with your app unless you link `WebView2LoaderStatic.lib` but you must build the library and examples using Visual C++ if so.
+> **Note:** You need to distribute the `WebView2Loader.dll` file along with your app unless you link it statically but you must build our library and its examples using Visual C++ if so.

 > **Note:** All of the examples here assume that you are targeting `x64` so make sure to specify the correct path for WebView2 depending on what you are targeting.